-Creatively connecting with the local landscape and cultivating reciprocal relationships with the land and people.
+I look for opportunities to creatively connect with the local landscape, cultivating reciprocal relationships with the land and people.

 Juliana is community-engaged environmental artist who supports individuals and community groups to establish their own cultural significance through skill sharing, including all stages of ethically harvesting and processing raw plant materials for art-making and environmental art practice.

 Respectfully using ancestral skills and traditional knowledge that navigates across cultures, and mainly working with garden trims and invasive plants, her work also aims to support local ecological restoration that fosters native ecology.